Periodic Freight Demand Estimation for Large-scale Tactical Planning: Computational Results

 \subsubsection{Results}

 Table~\ref{table:avg_results_fcst} reports the performance metrics averaged over all commodities.
 We note that the metrics for models based on a partition of the commodities (SPLIT) are averaged over the partitions.
-The results show that the AR has the best performance and it is considerably better than the NN models.
-The CONSTANT baseline has a WAPE close to AR but a considerably worse RMSE.
+The results show that the AR \greta{model} has the best performance and it is considerably better than the NN models.
+The CONSTANT baseline has a WAPE close to AR but a considerably worse RMSE. \ef{The fact that the errors are overall large and that the performance of CONSTANT is close to the other models in terms of WAPE, is an indication that the prediction task is hard.}

 The descriptive statistics in Section~\ref{sec:correlationComm} show strong intercommodity correlations.
 Nevertheless, the AR model, based on the assumption that demands for commodities are independent, performs better than the NN models where this assumption is relaxed.
 Neural networks have more parameters to fit on the same limited data.
 While they have the capacity to model non-linear relationships, they also require more data to be trained.
 We believe that our data containing only 318 observations for each commodity is too limited for training the NN models.
-Moreover, we note that these findings are consistent with other studies \citep[e.g.,][]{makridakis2018statistical}.
-That is, basic time series models outperform deep learning models on difficult time series forecasting tasks, such as this one.
+We note that these findings are consistent with other studies \citep[e.g.,][]{makridakis2018statistical}.
+That is, basic time series models outperform deep learning models on difficult time series forecasting tasks, such as this one. \ef{Recall that we aggregate the daily data into weekly observations to circumvent issues related to demand being constrained by the supply (data truncation and censoring).
+Without the aggregation we would have had seven times more observations.
+However, even 2,226 observations is considered a very small dataset for training neural networks and daily observations have higher variance than weekly ones.}

 The results for the deep learning models confirm that adding weather features and considering all commodities simultaneously help to improve the performance.
 This is consistent with the descriptive statistics reported in Section~\ref{sec:corrWeather}.
 Previous demands for all commodities constitute relevant information to consider.